Glass takes one million years to decompose, which means it never wears out and can be recycled an infinite number of times!

 Currently, there are more than 637 million Web Sites on the Internet.
 So whatever you're searching for, it's likely out there!

-Currently, over 60% of all web-servers run Linux.
+Currently, over 60% of all web-servers run on Linux.

 Currently, about 60% of all Web Sites run on an Apache Web Server.